 The Scheme has outstanding commitments and contingent liabilities as part of its business operations.
-These represent uncalled elements in respect of investments, death and TPD claims received and unpaid, litigation, as well as contractual arrangements entered into with third parties.
+These represent uncalled elements in respect of investments, litigation, as well as contractual arrangements entered into with third parties.
 The Scheme also has bank guarantees in place covering rental and office fitouts.
 Amounts as at 30 June were as follows: